ronniefuertes/recommendation-system-movies-similarity-and-rating/README.md

   - `/votos_titulo/<titulo_de_la_filmación>`: Returns the title, number of votes, and average rating for the given movie title.
 The movie must have at least 2000 ratings, otherwise, a message indicating the condition is not met will be returned.
   - `/get_actor/<nombre_actor>`: Returns the success of an actor measured through the return value.
 Additionally, it returns the count of movies the actor has participated in and the average return.
 The definition excludes directors.
   - `/get_director/<nombre_director>`: Returns the success of a director measured through the return value.
 It also returns the title of each movie with its release date, individual return, cost, and revenue.
+  - `/recomendacion/<titulo_de_la_filmación>`: Returns 5 recommendations of movies based on the similarity of the film.